 Be among the first to dive in our new exhibit

 Another completely new dive experience awaits you.
-Dive in the newly opened I&J Ocean Exhibit, which is 6m deep, has a full tunnel and displays incredible species such as turtles, rays, guitarshark, brindle bass, and even yellowfin tuna.
+Dive in the newly opened I&J Ocean Exhibit, which is 6m deep, has a full tunnel and displays incredible species such as turtles, rays, guitar fish, brindle bass, spotted grunter, and sardines.

 Swim with our rays, turtles & more